|

 G24 |

 The Use of Recorded Music at the Festival.
 This Festival is affiliated to the British Federation of Festivals and participates in its Group Licence to cover payment of fees for the use of recorded music at its event.
-Teachers using tracks created from commercial recordings are advised that they should themselves seek permission to re-record from the record companies concerned as the Festival cannot take responsibility for this. |
+Teachers using tracks created from commercial recordings are advised that they should themselves seek permission to re-record from the companies concerned as the Festival cannot take responsibility for this. |

 G25 |